 Before checking out your VAT number you must first register to get a VAT ID through online registration or through accountants for VAT.
 After your registration is complete, you can check out whether your VAT number is verified in the VIES website.

-Most of the business can do online registration for VAT number.
+Most of the business can do online registration for a VAT number.
 Even a group of these business companies can get a single VAT number if they are in partnership.

 You have to create a VAT account online after registering for your VAT number.
 The account is needed to submit VAT returns to the HM Revenue and Customs.